franzschug/global_wildland_urban_interface/README.md

 The expected runtime is ca. 9 seconds per tile (single-core tested, 2.6 GHz CPU speed).

 ## 4. Instructions for use

+Intermediate data for other tiles than the demo tiles are currently not available for download due to file sizes.
+Intermediate building and other land cover data can, however, be re-creatd using basic GIS functionalities (moving window averaging and buffering).